 Japanese beetle trap at the Portland International Airport, 2016.
 Photograph by Jessica Riehl, Samara Group.

 In order to keep Japanese beetle from spreading while the adults are actively feeding and breeding aboveground, the ODA has established a yard debris quarantine in the area of Cedar Mill and Bethany.
 As part of the quarantine, residential yard debris including grass clippings, plants with soil, and sod must be contained and placed in curbside yard debris bins or transported directly to the drop off site at Northwest Landscape Services.
 Compost and transfer facilities are not allowed to accept yard debris from the quarantine area.
 These containment efforts are necessary to keep the infestation from spreading by way of current waste management practices.
-To learn more, please visit our Yard Debris page.
+To learn more, please visit our Prevention page.